CliMA/Oceananigans.jl/docs/src/grids_tutorial.md

 `RectilinearGrid` also supports dimensions that are "stretched", or which are divided into cells of varying width.
 The next example illustrates how to specify cells of varying with using a vector of cell interfaces.

+### The halo size

+An additional keyword argument `halo` allows us to set the number of "halo cells" that surround the core "interior" grid.
+In the first example above, we did not provide `halo`, so that it took its default value of `halo = (3, 3, 3)`.
+Note how the output indicates that the grid has a `3×3×3 halo`.

-## A single column grid with stretched vertical interfaces
+## A single column `RectilinearGrid` with variably-spaced vertical interfaces

 For our next example, we build a grid representing a "single column" in the z-direction with unevenly spaced cells,